robidev/moongen-rfc2544/README.md

 # Test setup #

-- ensure ssh key is provided, and configured
+- ensure ssh key is provided, and configured if remote control is desired
 - ensure a properly configured DUT is used for the test at hand.
 For seapath testing, a seapath image with test tools is used on the DUT
 - configuring ip of control interface (e.g. Tester:10.0.0.2 <-> DUT:10.0.0.3) for remote control
 - cable between Tester-Interface and DUT-Interface